Trade Planner Calculator

 The tool helps stock traders work out how many shares they can buy for a given amount of risk.
 Same workflow for swing trades, short-term ups, and active trading plans.

 Stocks can gap.
 News, earnings, and liquidity are still important for traders.
-So we compute a size.
-Planning and judgement are useful to control events beyond the stop level.
+The calculator handles the sizing, but planning and judgment remain essential for managing events that move beyond the stop level.

 Index and Commodities Trading Strategies

-Point value is important for tick size and tick value as index and commodity set ups tend to have bigger moves.
-In the advanced fields, you can set the value per price unit and units per lot to the same as the instrument you are trading.
+Point value is important for tick size and tick value, as index and commodity setups tend to have bigger moves.
+In the advanced fields, you can set the value per price unit and the units per lot to match those of the instrument you are trading.

-This flexibility allows users to use the calculator in multiple mark-specific risk processes, and only the market-specific values can be changed.
+This flexibility allows users to use the calculator in multiple mark-specific risk processes, and they can change only the market-specific values.

 Smart Features That Improve Trade Quality